Timeframe And Weight Loss

 What To Avoid?

 Unlike healthy fats, their antipodes, unhealthy fats have no benefits to offer you.
 On the contrary, regular consumption of saturated and trans fats leads to increased levels of LDL cholesterol, which increases the risk of heart disease and stroke.
-Saturated fats can be found in lard, butter, high-fat meat, and full-fat milk, yogurt, and cheese (3).
+Saturated fats can be found in lard, butter, high-fat and processed meat, and full-fat milk, yogurt, and cheese (3).
+Trans (or hydrogenated) fats are most likely to be found in highly processed foods.

 Although refined carbs provide you with energy, it doesn’t last long, so you feel the need to eat something more to get more energy, and this results in weight gain.
 Refined carbs are also not as nutritionally rich as unrefined carbs.
 They lack fiber, which helps you stay full and promotes digestive health.
 Refined carbs are found in baked goods made of white flour, waffles, and pastries, breakfast cereals, white rice, pizza, and sweets (12).